stuartdd/goWebApp/README.md

 The User Environment values are generated:

 This consists of each value defined in the User Env section.

+Additional values are generated as follows:

 The 'user.name' and 'user.home' values are added.